Accepted development – without requirements

 Works to take watercourse water where there are no requirements may include:

-- like-for-like replacing pumps - this causes minimal additional disturbance because much of the required infrastructure, such as pipes and concrete stands, is already in place
+- like-for-like replacement of pumps – this causes minimal additional disturbance because much of the required infrastructure, such as pipes and concrete stands, is already in place

 Works to take underground water where there are no requirements may include:

-- replacement bores within 10m of the original bore
+- replacement bores within 10 metres of the original bore

 - monitoring bores